Skip to main content

 Reverse Sales Tax Calculator

 Five states have no statewide sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-Note that Alaska allows local municipalities to charge sales tax—some do.
+Alaska is the important exception here because some local governments still charge local sales tax.

 Sales Tax Calculator